flpm/oak/output/lists/about_humor.md

   - '9788466306782'
 subtitle: Books about humor and comedy
 ---
-I have 4 books about Humor in my bookshelf.
+I have 4 books about Humor in my personal library.

 ### Titles:
 - (audio) [Believe Me](/books/info/B06XWYMP73) by Eddie Izzard